 Norepinephrine (noradrenaline) signals through a beta-3 adrenergic receptor.

 This receptor then activates UCP1 through a series of steps that involve fatty acids.

 Activating and Inhibiting UCP1:

-You may be wondering: What initiates the norepinephrine signaling?
+You may be wondering: What initiates norepinephrine signaling?

-Brown adipose tissue activity increases through the induction of UCP1 by cold temperature and thyroid hormones.
+Brown adipose tissue activity increases through the induction of UCP1 by cold temperatures and thyroid hormones.
 Also, bile acids can increase thyroid activity through the induction of UCP1.[ref]

 Other inducers of brown fat include fish oil and iron (only in those that are iron deficient).[ref]